Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/02_Research-Data-Documentation-and-Storage.md

 ### Learning Activities

-- **Practical Exercise &ndash; Data Flow Map** (45 mins): Facilitate the data flow map exercise that is provided in Resource 1.
+- **Practical Exercise&mdash;Data Flow Map** (45 mins): Facilitate the data flow map exercise that is provided in Resource 1.
 - **Reflection activity** (45 mins): Identify institutional data documentation and metadata documentation tools.
 Make this a think-pair-share exercise which is explained in more details in Resource 3.